Currently 'blend' is very slow when applied to a large list of images. The cause has been diagnosed on the original post (refer to Mantis #866).

 Sorry the news wasn't better.

-#5 Updated by Janet Barrett over 5 years ago
+#5 Updated by Janet Barrett almost 6 years ago

 Thank you for doing so much testing on the new version of blend.
 The products you are getting from the old/new versions of blend have the same blend algorithm run on them.
 The main difference is that the new blend program is no longer doing interpolation on the overlap regions before the blending occurs.
 Orrin and I ran some tests and created a blended file with the new version of blend and then ran the sharpen program on the result.
 We compared this result with the old blend process and we thought that the new result was better.
 However, I think we lucked out with the image that we used for testing because it wasn't nearly as noisy as the 17308026RDR image.